yewstack/yew/website/docs/concepts/components.md

 ### Infinite loops

-Infinite loops are possible with yew's lifecycle methods, but are only caused when trying to update the same component after every render when that update also requests the component to be rendered.
+Infinite loops are possible with Yew's lifecycle methods, but are only caused when trying to update the same component after every render when that update also requests the component to be rendered.

 A simple example can be seen below: